hallski/MogKit/README.md

 # MogKit
 [![Build Status](https://travis-ci.org/mhallendal/MogKit.svg?branch=master)](https://travis-ci.org/mhallendal/MogKit)

-MogKit is a toolkit that makes heavy use of _Transducers_ in order to create composable transformations that are independent from the underlying context they are working on.
+MogKit is a toolkit that provides fully tested and easily compasable transformations to collections and any series of values (like signals, channels, etc).
+The transformations are independant on the underlying values or data structures which makes them highly reusable.

-Since transducers work by compositing rather then chaining it means that the input values are only iterated over once and not one time per operation.
+As opposed to similar transformation frameworks MogKit works with composition instead of chaining which means the values are only iterated over once instead of once per step.

-For an [introduction to transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming), see [Clojure - Transducers](http://clojure.org/transducers) and the presentation by Clojure creator [Rich Hickey](https://www.youtube.com/watch?v=6mTbuzafcII).

 ## Use cases
 There are several cases where using MogKit might make sense.
 Easiest shown with some example.